 Blade Length: 5.75″ Overall Length: 11.75″ Weight: 454 g Blade Material: 1095 Carbon Steel Handle Material: Linen Micarta

-Chances are you’ve heard of Bear Grylls unless you’ve been living under a rock.. heh… Anyways, the famous Irish adventurer had written many books and created lots of TV content.
-It’s no surprise he’d cash in on merchandising the name/brand he’s built for himself.
-I’m always weary of such items as they are usually sub-par, lucky for us it’s not the case with the Gerber Bear Gryllis Ultimate Pro.
+Chances are you’ve already heard of Bear Grylls.
+The famous Irish adventurer has written many books and created lots of TV content.
+I’m always weary of celebrity brands as they are usually sub-par, however lucky for us it’s not the case with the Gerber Bear Gryllis Ultimate Pro.

-The knife is what you’d expect from the marketing department, it’s bright and sexy, everything we want in a knife!
+The knife is what you expect from a marketing department.
+A brightly coloured kit with all sorts of bells and whistles included.
 But it’s so much more than that.

 The 5.75″ 1095 carbon steel blade will cut, chop, and widdle with ease.
 The linen Micarta handle is a popular choice among knife makers due to the high strength and comfort; this Gerber is no different.

-The knife comes with a nylon sheath with a waterproof pull-out survival guide, built in blade sharpener, and firesteel so you can use the top of the blade to create sparks and therefore a fire.
-A very useful all-in-one tool.
-Not only that, but a steel butt plate in the handle will help drive those tent pegs in with ease.
+The knife includes a nylon sheath with waterproof pull-out survival guide, built in blade sharpener, and firesteel.
+Not only that, but a steel butt plate in the handle will help drive tent pegs in with ease.
 Oh, and a mini whistle built into the lanyard.
 How cool is that?
 That’s pretty much everything off the Best Survival Kit Items list right there!
 Okay, not really.

-The knife is decently priced and packs some neat, albeit important items.
-I would consider this a great beginner knife due to the added bonuses like the whistle and survival guide, especially if you don’t have those already.
+The original model has some shortfalls that Gerber was able to remedy with this updated model of the Bear Grylls Ultimate Pro.
+The knife is priced reasonably and packs some neat, albeit important items.
+I would consider this a great beginner knife due to the added bonuses like the whistle and survival guide.

 Which one are you going to add to your survival kit?
 Leave a comment below!